Fruit and Vegetable Nutrition Chart

 Eat the Rainbow: Fruit & Vegetable Color Nutrition Chart

 Fruits and vegetables get their bright colors from natural plant compounds called phytonutrients.
-These compounds work alongside vitamins, minerals, and fiber to support your body in different ways.
-The goal is simple: eat a variety of colors each day to get a wide mix of nutrients.
+These work alongside vitamins, minerals, and fiber to support the body in different ways.
+The goal is simple: eat a variety of colors over the day and week.

 Blue & Purple Foods

-Why they're important: Blue and purple fruits and vegetables often contain anthocyanins, antioxidants that support brain health and help protect cells.
+Why they matter: Blue and purple produce often contains antioxidants that support overall health and help protect cells.

 • Blueberries